Proximal Comixture Minimization Models for Image Recovery and Data Analysis: Introduction

+Let us make some observations about these two formulations to motivate the latter. \begin{itemize} \item Both Problems~\ref{prob:1} and \ref{prob:3} can be viewed as relaxations of the ideal feasibility problem

+which aims at imposing all the desired properties exactly and hence at minimizing all the loss functions simultaneously.
+However, the set

-While simple from a modeling viewpoint, the above averaging process brings some challenge on the numerical side.
-Indeed, since the proximity operator of the composite average has no closed form expression, solving Problem~\ref{prob:1} requires splitting $p+1$ terms, which typically leads to algorithms that are slower and necessitate more memory storage than those that would split less terms.
-In addition, the aggregation model of Problem~\ref{prob:1} may not be robust to perturbations.
-For instance, let us consider the special case when $f=0$ and each $g_k$ is the indicator function of a nonempty closed convex set $D_k\subset\GG_k$.
-This reduces \eqref{e:p1} to the convex feasibility problem
+of solutions to \eqref{e:feas} is typically empty and, as will be seen in Remark~\ref{r:35}\ref{r:35ii}, both Problems~\ref{prob:1} and \ref{prob:3} are relaxations of \eqref{e:feas} in the sense that, if $Z\neq\emp$, then $Z$ is the set of solutions of these two problems. \item The aggregation in Problem~\ref{prob:1} may not be robust to perturbations.
+For instance, let us consider the special case when $f=0$, $h=0$, and, for every $k\in\{1,\ldots,p\}$, $\GG_k=\HH$, $L_k=\Id_{\HH}$, and $g_k$ is the indicator function of a nonempty closed convex set $C_k\subset\HH$.
+This reduces \eqref{e:p1} to